-When creating your web page, always create links and image file names in lower case.
-Most people search for text in lowercase, and since file names are case sensitive, it can help prevent problems with links you create or that others create to your site.
+When creating your web page, always create links and image file names in lowercase.
+Most people search for text in lowercase, and since file names are case-sensitive, it helps prevent problems with links you create or that others create to your site.

 Separate all your files

 If you have a small web page (less than a few dozen files), it is ok to place all files in one directory.
 However, if you plan on making hundreds of pages, we would recommend placing files in different directories or if another server, such as a CDN for images.

 Promote your site

 See the promoting a web page section for secrets and tips in promoting your website and getting it higher in search engines.
 If people cannot find your page on a search engine, they will not visit your site.